 Adaptive Multi-Paddock grazing (AMP grazing) is regenerating soils around the world, producing healthy grass-finished beef.
 But the science on AMP grazing is sparse, to say the least.
 Now, a group of leading soil, rangeland, bug and social scientists are setting out to fill the science gap.
 Led by Dr. Richard Teague of Texas A&M, and convened by filmmaker Peter Byck of Arizona State University, the ASU-Soil Carbon Nation Whole Systems Science Team is positioned to do large scale science that’s never been done before.

 The Soil Story video by Kiss The Ground

 “Soil Carbon: Putting Carbon Back Where It Belongs: In the Earth”

-Lovell explains the reasoning behind how more green growing plants means more captured carbon dioxide — more water — more production — more biodiversity — more profit.
-Did you know that a 1% change in soil organic matter across just one-quarter of the World’s land area could sequester 300 billion tonnes of physical CO2?
+Lovell explains the reasoning behind how more green growing plants means more captured carbon dioxide, more water, more production, more biodiversity, and more profit.
+It also features the fact that a one percent change in soil organic matter across just one-quarter of the World’s land area could sequester 300 billion tons of physical CO2.

 Humus – The Essential Ingredient

 Graeme Sait at TED x Noosa